devosfr/front-builder-lib/README.md

-- 🧑‍💻 Criei esta bibliotéca opensource para ser utilizada tanto no Nuxt2 quanto Nuxt3 (Vue), pensando em auxiliar e otimizar o desenvolvimento no lado do cliente.
+- 🧑‍💻 Criei esta bibliotéca open-source para ser utilizada tanto no Nuxt2 quanto Nuxt3 (Vue), pensando em auxiliar e otimizar o desenvolvimento no lado do cliente.
 Com ela é possível criar páginas e componentes com poucos comandos de prompt.

 - I created this library to be used with both Nuxt 2 and Nuxt 3 (Vue), aiming to assist and optimize client-side development.
 With it, it's possible to create pages and components with just a few prompt commands.